Florida Hunting

 If you were born after June 1, 1975, you must complete a hunter education course before purchasing a Florida hunting license.
 This education course is mandatory to participate in hunting activities without supervision.
 However, children under 16 years old can hunt under the supervision of a licensed hunter without completing the hunter education course.

-For individuals aged 16 years or older who want to purchase a Florida hunting license without completing the education course, they can obtain a deferral from the hunting course certificate.
+Individuals aged 16 years or older who want to purchase a Florida hunting license without completing the education course, can obtain a deferral from the hunting course certificate.
 However, they can only hunt under the supervision of a licensed adult hunter who is at least 21 years old.

 Game Taking Regulation